insuhkim/Arch-Linux-Installation/README.md

 After installation, you can access Open WebUI at <http://localhost:3000>.

-If you don't want `open-webui` run on startup, you can type
+If you don't want `open-webui` to run on startup, you can type:

 ```bash
 docker update --restart=no open-webui
 ```

+---

 ### WinApps

 Clone the project and follow the [installation steps](https://github.com/winapps-org/winapps?tab=readme-ov-file#installation).
 The descriptions below are only a rough guide.

-1. Install Docker Engine
+1. Install Docker Engine and Docker Compose:

 ```bash
 # Install Docker and docker-compose